Cuna de lobos (2019 TV series): Plot

-José Carlos, has overcome his addictions with the help of Leonora, and thanks to the secret love he feels for her, has become more involved in the businesses of Gothier jewelry stores, and discovers financial transactions that lead to a network of gemstone traffickers from Sierra Leone, Africa.
-Aware of the situation, Catalina looks for a way to banish him again from the company and the family home.
-Catalina celebrates Alejandro's marriage with Leonora and boasts of her triumph.
+José Carlos, having overcome his addiction with the help of Leonora, whom he secretly loves despite her being with his brother, has become more involved in the businesses of Gothier jewelry stores, and discovers financial transactions that lead to a network of gemstone traffickers from Sierra Leone, Africa.
 José Carlos decides to travel to Sierra Leone, where he finds out that this dirty business has materialized at the cost of the exploitation of men, women and even children, sheltered by an important group of high-level officials within and out of the country.
-Things begin to get complicated for Catalina, who is becoming a more bloodthirsty being.
-Months later, Leonora gives birth to little Edgar.
-After the birth, Alejandro loses interest in Leonora and his son, and is determined to recover Miguel (José Pablo Minor), endangering Catalina's plans and the inheritance she already feels at her fingertips.
+Scared of getting caught, Catalina plots to exile him again from the company and the family.
+To the delight of Catalina, Alejandro marries Leonora.
+Months later, Leonora gives birth to a boy they name Edgar.
+After the birth, Alejandro loses interest in his wife and son, and is determined to get back his ex Miguel (José Pablo Minor), which endangers Catalina's plans.

-With the birth of Édgar, Leonora becomes an obstacle, because she has seen who Catalina really is; in addition to this, she discovers the secret relationship that Alejandro has had for years with Miguel, understanding that she was only used to have a son they needed to win the family fortune.
-Catalina decides to forge a plan by getting Leonora locked up in prison and putting Alejandro against her, who visits her in her cell and swears that he will make her pay by never letting her see her son again.
+With the birth of Édgar, Leonora becomes an obstacle to Catalina, because she has seen who Catalina really is; in addition to this, she discovers the secret relationship that Alejandro has had for years with Miguel, understanding that she was only used to have a son they needed to get the family fortune.
+Catalina decides to forge a plan by getting Leonora locked up in prison and pitting Alejandro against her, who visits her in her cell and swears that he will make her pay by never letting her see her son again.
 Leonora feels that she is going crazy by seeing that Edgar is taken away.
 She begs José Carlos to help her out of prison and recover her baby.
 José Carlos, with the help of Luis, will start a race against time to get Leonora free and show that Catalina is the same person behind all the crimes.